+1 team climate as being performance-oriented.
+Thus, golfers who perceived more performance-2 oriented cues in the team environment (e.g., a focus on social comparisons and out-performing 3 others) used more self-handicaps than golfers who perceived fewer of these cues.
+The results of this study suggest that motivational climate may influence the use of self-handicaps.
+However, 4 5 given the non-experimental study design it was not possible to determine if the actual use of self-6 handicaps differed as a function of motivational climates.
 7 To date, only one published study has experimentally manipulated motivational climates 8 and examined the effects on self-handicapping (Standage et al., 2007).
-Standage and colleagues 9 found that within the context of a physical education class, students reported more self-handicaps 10 prior to performing an endurance-running task in a performance-oriented climate than in a task-11 oriented climate.
-The authors concluded that students exposed to performance-involving cues 12 become preoccupied with their comparative ability (i.e., appearing able or not appearing unable), 13 thus making self-handicapping more likely as a self-protective strategy to deflect attention away 14 from a lack of ability (Midgley & Urdan, 2001; Urdan & Midgley, 2001).
+Standage and colleagues found that within the context of a physical education class, students reported more self-handicaps prior to performing an endurance-running task in a performance-oriented climate than in a taskoriented climate.
+The authors concluded that students exposed to performance-involving cues become preoccupied with their comparative ability (i.e., appearing able or not appearing unable), thus making self-handicapping more likely as a self-protective strategy to deflect attention away from a lack of ability (Midgley & Urdan, 2001; Urdan & Midgley, 2001).

-15 Taken together, the Kuczka and Treasure (2005) and Standage and colleagues (2007) 16 studies suggest that the motivational climate can influence self-handicapping.
-However, a key 17 limitation of these studies has been an exclusive focus on claimed self-handicapping.
-There has 18 been little consideration as to whether different motivational climates differentially elicit claimed 19 versus behavioral self-handicaps.
-Behavioral handicaps refer to deliberate, overt acts that would 20 make success on a task more difficult such as ingesting drugs or alcohol, withholding effort, and 21 choosing to perform in suboptimal conditions.
-Conversely, claimed handicaps are verbal claims 22 about performance impediments such as being injured, ill, socially anxious, in a bad mood or a 23 victim of traumatic life events (for a review, see Martin Ginis et al., 2007; Prapavessis et al., 24 2004).
-Theorists have highlighted the important conceptual distinction between the two types of self-handicaps (e.g., Hirt, Deppe, & Gordon, 1991; Leary & Shepperd, 1986), but effort has not been directed toward identifying whether they have different determinants.
-With this shortcoming in mind, the primary purpose of the present experiment was to examine whether the use of claimed and behavioral self-handicaps differ across experimentally manipulated motivational climates.
+Taken together, the Kuczka and Treasure (2005) and Standage and colleagues (2007) studies suggest that the motivational climate can influence self-handicapping.
+However, a key limitation of these studies has been an exclusive focus on claimed self-handicapping.
+There has been little consideration as to whether different motivational climates differentially elicit claimed versus behavioral self-handicaps.
+Behavioral handicaps refer to deliberate, overt acts that would make success on a task more difficult such as ingesting drugs or alcohol, withholding effort, and choosing to perform in suboptimal conditions.
+Conversely, claimed handicaps are verbal claims about performance impediments such as being injured, ill, socially anxious, in a bad mood or a victim of traumatic life events (for a review, see Martin Ginis et al., 2007; Prapavessis et al., 2004).
+Theorists have highlighted the important conceptual distinction between the two types of in mind, the primary purpose of the present experiment was to examine whether the use of claimed and behavioral self-handicaps differ across experimentally manipulated motivational climates.